rajazahidi/Jazzplusplus/portmidi/pm_win/README_WIN.txt

 The DLL is used so that PortMidi can (usually) close open devices when the program terminates.
 Failure to close input devices under WinNT, Win2K, and probably later systems causes the OS to crash.
+NOTE: Microsoft seems to have fixed this bug in current versions of WinXP.

-One way to do this would be to make a .LIB/.DLL pair, linking to the .LIB in order to access functions in the .DLL.
-I'm not sure how to do this with VC++, and it seems simple enough to create a DLL that does nothing but call a function when the program terminates.
-To make this work, we need to pass in a pointer to funciton; otherwise, I think the function will be copied into the DLL, which we do not want.
+This is accomplished with a .LIB/.DLL pair, linking to the .LIB in order to access functions in the .DLL.
+Note that the PortMidi library itself is configured for static linking -- it is not a DLL.

-So the structure will be: PortMidi for Win32 exists as a simple library, with Win32-specific code in pmwin.c and MM-specific code in pmwinmm.c. pmwin.c will use a DLL in pmdll.c to call Pm_Terminate() when the program exits to make sure that all MIDI ports are closed.
+PortMidi for Win32 exists as a simple static library, with Win32-specific code in pmwin.c and MM-specific code in pmwinmm.c. pmwin.c uses a DLL in pmdll.c to call Pm_Terminate() when the program exits to make sure that all MIDI ports are closed.

 Orderly cleanup after errors are encountered is based on a fixed order of